lang-uk/tokenize-uk/README.rst

 * Tokenize given text into sentences
 * Tokenize given sentence into words
-* Works well with accented characters (like stresses)
+* Works well with accented characters (like stresses) and apostrophes
+* Suitable also for other languages